A Scalable Multi-LLM Collaboration System with Retrieval-based Selection and Exploration-Exploitation-Driven Enhancement: Introduction

-However, both categories of methods encounter a dilemma when scaling the number of LLMs and tasks.
-For MACS based on prior LLM selection, they either require end-to-end router training~\cite{chen2024routerdc} for each individual LLM, making it difficult to continuously incorporate new LLMs, or rely on limited and discrete capability labels~\cite{chen2025symbolic}, which are insufficient for comprehensive analysis on a given question and hard to handle unseen questions.
-As a result, they exhibit suboptimal performance when facing unseen questions.
-For MACS based on posterior response enhancement, these methods typically rely on a single posterior criterion, which can introduce bias and lead to inaccurate quality assessments.
-Moreover, they mainly focus on selecting from an existing pool of responses, lacking the ability to generate new and diverse high-quality responses, limiting their performance upper bound.
-Besides the aforementioned limitations, current MACS methods often fail to effectively integrate prior and posterior methods in a coupled manner, which causes unfiltered low-quality responses as bottlenecks, which significantly hinders the overall performance and scalability of the collaboration system.
+However, both categories of methods encounter challenges when scaling the number of LLMs and tasks.
+For MCS based on prior LLM selection, they either require end-to-end router training~\cite{chen2024routerdc} for each individual LLM, making it difficult to continuously incorporate new LLMs, or rely on limited and discrete capability labels~\cite{chen2025symbolic}, which are insufficient for comprehensive analysis on a given question and hard to handle unseen questions.
+For MCS based on posterior response enhancement, these methods typically rely on a single posterior criterion, which can introduce bias and lead to inaccurate quality assessments.
+Moreover, they mainly focus on selecting from an existing pool of responses, lacking the ability to generate new and diverse high-quality responses, limiting their overall collective performance.
+Besides the above limitations, current MCS methods often fail to effectively integrate prior and posterior methods in a coupled manner, which causes unfiltered low-quality responses as bottlenecks, which significantly hinders the overall performance and scalability of the collaboration system.